opensourcesocialgames/website/README.md

-# Getting Started with John's Template
+# Getting Started with Jack's Template

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).